 Update from Jen regarding KYHC day

 Thank you to everyone that helped out to make KYHC day a success this year.
 We could not do this without the countless volunteers and board members who stepped up to make this day a success.
-It sounds like everyone had a great time and we are already looking into some improvements for KYHC Day for 2024.
+It sounds like everyone had a great time and we are already looking into some improvements for KYHC Day 2024.
 Totals for the day were: Baskets $1488, High Roller $881, Bears Board $500, 50/50 $204, Donations $21, for a grand total of $3094 for the day!
-We had minimal expenses as we were able to re-use items from last year such as signage, table covers, etc, so with only the $75.98 that was spend on the mini ducks we were able to bring in $3018.02 to put into the club fund.
+We had minimal expenses as we were able to re-use items from last year such as signage, table covers, etc, so with only the $75.98 that was spent on the mini ducks we were able to bring in $3018.02 to put into the club fund.

 Each individual team also did chuck a duck for their games and each brought in approximately $60-80 that their team can use how they wish.
 Each team is also able to utilize chuck a duck and 50/50 supplies for future games to further raise funds for their team.